 Economics for the Anthropocene - Gund Institute PhD Assistantships

-Position: The Gund Institute at the University of Vermont (UVM), McGill University in Montreal, Quebec, and York University in Toronto, Ontario seek up to nine PhD or MS students to join the international Economics for the Anthropocene (E4A) research initiative, in Fall 2015.
-The Fall 2015 cohort will focus broadly on applying approaches based on ecological economics to issues of energy supply and use in Eastern Canada and Northeastern U.S. Students will have considerable latitude and assistance in developing the direction of their work.
+Position: The Gund Institute at the University of Vermont (UVM), McGill University in Montreal, Quebec, and York University in Toronto, Ontario seek up to nine PhD or MS students to join the international Economics for the Anthropocene (E4A) research initiative, in Fall 2016.
+The Fall 2016 cohort will focus broadly on applying approaches based on ecological economics to issues of climate justice in Eastern Canada and Northeastern U.S. Students will have considerable latitude and assistance in developing the direction of their work.